BlitChain/BLIPs/blip-template.md

 - What lessons can we learn from what others have done?
 - Are there papers to cite with relevant theoretical background?

-This section is intended to encourage you as an author to think about the lessons from other networks, provide readers of your CIP with a fuller picture.
+This section is intended to encourage you as an author to think about the lessons from other networks, provide readers of your BLIP with a fuller picture.

 ## Unresolved Questions

-- What parts of the design do you expect to resolve through the CIP process before this gets approved?
+- What parts of the design do you expect to resolve through the BLIP process before this gets approved?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this CIP that could be addressed in the future independently of the solution that comes out of this CIP?
+- What related issues do you consider out of scope for this BLIP that could be addressed in the future independently of the solution that comes out of this BLIP?

 ## Backwards Compatibility

-All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
-The CIP must explain how the author proposes to deal with these incompatibilities.
-CIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
+All BLIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+The BLIP must explain how the author proposes to deal with these incompatibilities.
+BLIP submissions without a sufficient backwards compatibility treatise may be rejected outright.

 ## Test Cases

-Test cases for an implementation are mandatory for CIPs that are affecting consensus changes.
-Other CIPs can choose to include links to test cases if applicable.
+Test cases for an implementation are mandatory for BLIPs that are affecting consensus changes.
+Other BLIPs can choose to include links to test cases if applicable.

 ## Reference Implementation

 An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
-If the implementation is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/cip-####/`.
+If the implementation is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/blip-####/`.

 ## Security Considerations

-All CIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
+All BLIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
-CIP submissions missing the "Security Considerations" section will be rejected.
-An CIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.
+BLIP submissions missing the "Security Considerations" section will be rejected.
+An BLIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.

 ## Future Possibilities